-Abby is a six-year old Golden Retriever and an important member of our staff!
+Abby is an eight-year old Golden Retriever and an important member of our staff!
 We know that life is short and construction is hard – but there is nothing wrong with a little levity, right?
 So, if you have a question or concern regarding the environmental industry – please contact Abby and she will answer your question.
 Each quarter a winning question will be drawn and a prize awarded to that person.
 Clients, subcontractors and vendors are welcome to participate.
-Call us at 800.453.2965 or email your question to email@example.com.
+Call us at 800.453.2965 or email your question to firstname.lastname@example.org.
 We look forward to hearing from you!

 I’ve noticed drones becoming more popular in construction, real estate, and surveying.
 I’d like to have some aerial photos taken of a commercial building I manage.

 Can I hire someone with a hobby drone in the city where my building is located, or are there certain permits that I, as the property owner will have to pay for?
 Who should I call for this information?

 Commercial sUAV (Drone) usage is regulated by the Federal Aviation Administration (FAA).
 For a business to use their sUAV for commercial purposes, the Remote Pilot in Command must be commercially trained by a certified flight instructor and receive a FAA Airman Certificate.
 There must also be a visual observer assisting the person in control of the drone.
 These requirements are listed in the Federal Code of Regulations.

 Balestrieri has positioned itself in the forefront of commercial Real-Time Aerial Imagery with FAA Certified Airmen on our team.
 Prior to each flight, our pilots are in contact with aeronautical services forecasting weather conditions and reviewing airspace requirements.